-Iontophoresis is a technique that uses an electrical current to move substances across the skin or other body surfaces such as the eye.
-Although the effect was first noted in the eighteenth century, its use in medicine only became popular after 1900, following the publication of a series of papers on the subject by the French physician Stéphane Leduc.
+Iontophoresis is an electrical treatment used to help move substances across the skin or other body surfaces such as the eye.
+Although the effect was first noted in the eighteenth century, its use in medicine only began in earnest in the 1890s.

-Iontophoresis only works on ions – water-soluble substances that have a positive or negative charge – and is based on the general principle that like charges repel and unlike charges attract.
+Iontophoresis works on ions – water-soluble substances that have either a positive or negative charge – and is based on the general principle that like charges repel and unlike charges attract.
 By using a direct (galvanic) current, an ion can be ‘pushed’ into the skin if the electrode (the active or working electrode) being used has the same charge as the ion in question, i.e. a positive ion (cation) will be pushed into the skin by a positive electrode (anode) and a negative ion (anion) will be similarly affected by a negative electrode (cathode).
-In some cases therapists refer to each process separately – cataphoresis when the positive electrode is the working electrode (it pushes cations) and anaphoresis for when the negative electrode is used (it pushes anions) – but as this is rather confusing both processes are often simply referred to as iontophoresis.

-Because it is very difficult to move water-soluble chemicals across the skin’s surface, iontophoresis was considered by many to be a promising method for delivering drugs when it was first introduced the medical profession hoped that iontophoresis would be able to deliver drugs across the skin without using needles.
-Unfortunately, due to a variety of factors, including the excellent barrier properties of the skin, this has not held up in practice and it currently has only limited applications within medicine – such as treatments for hyperhidrosis (abnormal sweating of the palms or other areas of the body).
+It is very difficult to move water-soluble chemicals across the skin’s surface, so when it was first introduced the medical profession hoped that iontophoresis would be able to deliver drugs across the skin without using needles.
+Unfortunately, due to a variety of factors – including the excellent barrier properties of the skin – this has not held up in practice and iontophoresis currently has limited medical applications, such as treatments for hyperhidrosis (abnormal sweating of the palms or other areas of the body).

 After the paste has become thoroughly dry it may be removed by washing the skin with luke-warm water, and then if the patches on the face or neck are very deep, the bleaching lotion may be forced into the skin by means of the negative electrode, … continuing the process until the skin is thoroughly reddened.
 This process, it should be understood, is only used for moth patch or chloasma, and would not be used in the ordinary treatment at all.

-Claims for iontophoretic treatments include hydration, repair and regeneration of mature or damaged skin, stimulation of sluggish circulation and, in the case of body treatments, the softening and absorption of fat and cellulite.
-Many of these claims are suspect, given that they rely on the transfer and action of specific ingredients deep into the skin.
+Current claims for iontophoretic treatments include hydration, repair and regeneration of mature or damaged skin, stimulation of sluggish circulation and, in the case of body treatments, the softening and absorption of fat and cellulite.
+Many of these claims are suspect, given that they rely on the transfer and action of specific ingredients deep into skin tissue.

-Another galvanic treatment that appeared contemporaneously with the introduction of iontophoresis was ‘De-incrustation’.
-According to reports, this new treatment, developed by the Société P.A.B. in France, used a direct current to remove ‘incrustations’ from the skin.
+A galvanic treatment often combined with iontophoresis is ‘de-incrustation’.
+This treatment – developed in the early 1930s by the Société P.A.B. in France – used a direct current to remove ‘incrustations’ from the skin.

 The developers of the treatment described these ‘incrustations’ as ‘microscopic crystallisations’ formed by chemical reactions between certain chemicals and minerals in creams, make-up, atmospheric pollution and perspiration.
-As the impurities built up in the skin they adversely affected it and so required removal, that is, the skin needed to be ‘de-incrustated’.
+As the impurities built up they clogged the skin causing wrinkles, pimples, acne and blackheads.
+They had to be removed, that is, the skin had to be ‘de-incrustated’.

 The chief characteristics of the method consist in breaking up, reducing and eliminating all the impurities (waste matter, dust, toxins, crystallisations, etc.) which block up the glandular tubes. … The immediate result is—increased blood circulation and, gradually, recolouring of the epidermis.

-Desincrustation relies on the fact that when a direct current is used an alkali (sodium hydroxide) is produced at the negative electrode and an acid (hydrochloric acid) is generated at the positive electrode.
+Electrical desincrustation relies on a well-known effect of direct (galvanic) currents, that an alkali (sodium hydroxide) is produced at the negative electrode and an acid (hydrochloric acid) is generated at the positive electrode.

-This chemical reaction was well known to science in the nineteenth century and was the basic science behind the electrical removal of unwanted hair using electrolysis.
+This chemical reaction was well known in the nineteenth century and was the basic science behind the electrical removal of unwanted hair through electrolysis.

 See also: Electrolysis

-Unlike electrolysis, where the sodium hydroxide (lye) is concentrated in a small area in the living dermis of the skin through the insertion of a needle, in desincrustation the sodium hydroxide is spread over the stratum corneum of the epidermis – which is dead tissue – using a swab, roller or something similar.
-So, rather than destroying tissue, as in electrolysis, the effect of the sodium hydroxide in desincrustation is merely to soften the keratin in the epidermis.
-This assists in desquamating surface keratinocytes and in loosening any hard plugs of sebum that occur in blackheads.
-The treatment is therefore commonly employed as precursor to extractions.
+Unlike electrolysis, where the sodium hydroxide (lye) is concentrated in a small area in the living dermis of the skin through the insertion of a needle, in desincrustation the sodium hydroxide is spread over the stratum corneum of the epidermis.
+So, rather than destroying tissue, as in electrolysis, in desincrustation the sodium hydroxide merely softens the keratin in the epidermis.
+This assists in desquamating surface keratinocytes and helps loosen any hard plugs of sebum such as those that occur in blackheads.
+The treatment is therefore commonly employed on ‘congested skin’ as precursor to extractions.

-The negative electrode used in desincrustation can be a disk, roller or ball electrode, a full facial mask or something a simple as a tweezer electrode encased in a pad of cotton wool soaked in conducting solution.
+Like iontophoresis, the negative electrode used in desincrustation can be a disk, roller or ball electrode, a full facial mask, or something as simple as a tweezer electrode encased in a pad of cotton wool soaked in conducting solution.
 Unlike iontophoresis, where specialised ampoules are needed, a simple salt solution is all that is required.
 One can be made up using the following formula:

-In order to carry out either desincrustation or iontophoresis a salon will need to purchase a galvanic machine.
-Having done so it makes sense for them to maximise the return on their outlay by combining iontophoresis and desincrustation into a single treatment.
-Commonly, this is done by first carrying out desincrustation using the negative electrode and then following this with iontophoresis using only the positive electrode.
+In order to carry out either desincrustation or iontophoresis, a salon had to purchase a galvanic machine.
+Having done so it made sense for them to maximise the return on their outlay by combining iontophoresis and desincrustation into a single treatment.
+This was commonly done by first carrying out desincrustation, using the negative electrode, and then following this with iontophoresis, using the positive electrode.

-This has two main benefits.
-Using desincrustation first helps reduce the barrier properties of the skin, in theory making it easier for ions to move across the skin during iontophoresis.
-Then, as acid is produced under the positive electrode, following desincrustation with iontophoresis using only the positive electrode helps restore the acid balance of the skin upset by the sodium hydroxide generated during desincrustation.
+The reasoning behind this is as follows.
+Starting with desincrustation reduces the barrier properties of the skin by assisting with exfoliation, in theory making it easier for ions to move across the skin during iontophoresis.
+Then, as acid is produced under the positive electrode during iontophoresis this helps to restore the acid balance of the skin upset by the alkali generated during desincrustation.

 Cressy, S. (2004).
 Beauty therapy fact file (4th ed.).
 Oxford: Heinemann Educational Publishers.